savakarrohan/website/content/art/Lissaguous/index.md

 ## Interesting takes

 Now that we can visualise the curves, let's look at how they might vary with different values.
 Take a look at the variety of equations and understanding that the frequency is related to the variables $(a,b)$.
 At the same time the plot using the cylinder gives us the idea that the curve repeats itself, thus if there are irrational numbers for the values $(a,b)$, then the curve will never repeat.

+{{< postimage "figure_03.png" "Fig03: Irrational frequency" >}}

+As the terms $(a,b)$ represent the frequency at which the curve moves in the $(X-Y)$ plane and the sin curve on the $z$ axis.
+The ratio between the two terms are more important than the individual values respectively, this is represented clearly in Fig01.